-Embracing a new information generation
+Embracing a new information generation: Highlights from IRMS 2023

 As official IRMS event partners, Objective was delighted to once again support the annual go-to conference for information management professionals.